HectorCan/HectorCan/README.md

 ## ✨ Previous Experiences

-- I have refactorized code, optimized SQL Queries and connected a Chamilo with a HR Project.
+- I have refactorized code, optimized SQL Queries and connected a Chamilo instance with an HR Project.
 - I contributed on a module for delivering packages using DHL API.

 ## 📖 I’m interested in